gjbauer/cs4310/README.md

 Hello! 🙂 This is a course!
 This is an open course on operating systems!
 Project one is expected to be completed after homework six, and project two after homework nine.
 Provided are compressed files containing starter code for each assignment in the 'starter' directory, assignment descriptions in the 'desc' directory, and solutions in the 'solutions' directory.
 There are slides and lecture notes in the remaining directories.
 Some assignments begin with optional starter code in Rust instead of C. Feel free to move through the material at your own pace.

 ## DISCLAIMER: I did not produce these course materials.
 These are course materials which I gathered from a course I had taken.
-The solutions are mine, and so is this README and the Rust based starter codes, but everything else came from CS4310 at Plymouth State University.
+The solutions are mine, and so is this README and the Rust based starter code, but everything else came from CS4310 at Plymouth State University.